starkware-libs/starkware-starknet-utils/README.md

 - Contact options listed on this [GitHub profile](https://github.com/starkware-libs)

 ## Help make Starknet Utils better!

-If you want to say thank you or support the active development of Starknet Staking:
+If you want to say thank you or support the active development of Starknet Utils:
 - Add a GitHub Star to the project.
-- Tweet about Starknet Staking.
+- Tweet about Starknet Utils.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com), or your personal blog.

 ## Contributing